 F. Risk Assessment and Risk Treatment Plans

 A current risk assessment or risk treatment plan is required for all P3 and P4 assets and services.
-UC Berkeley’s MSSEI Self Assessment Plan (SAP) meets this requirement.
-An SAP reviewed by the Information Security Office is required for P4 assets and services.
+UC Berkeley’s MSSEI System Security Plan (SSP) meets this requirement.
+An SSP reviewed by the Information Security Office is required for P4 assets and services.

 G. Security-Related Training